 Free Consultation · Call 24/7

-The Grove of Elmhurst
+Attorney for Neglect & Abuse Cases at The Grove of Elmhurst

 Like all forms of abuse, nursing home abuse is never the victim’s fault.
 No one ever deserves to be harmed, especially vulnerable people who rely on and trust their caregivers.
 It is a serious breach of that trust when a caregiver, especially a professionally trained and paid one, takes advantage of someone they are responsible for and instead hurts them.
 It goes entirely against their purpose.
 Unfortunately, too many caregivers forget themselves and become abusers.